Apartments For Sale in Parramatta

 82/100

-Young professionals and students drive consistent demand for well-located 1- and 2-bed apartments.
+Young professionals and families drive demand for modern, two-bedroom units.

 The Apartment Market in Parramatta — What the Numbers Really Tell You